lfuelling/coinwatch/README.md

 # Coinwatch

-This is a daemon that checks the ticker for configured cryptocurrencies and notofies you about them.
-This currently works flawlessly when using one or two currencies.
-When using three or more, the notifications will appear a bit fast, but you can still read it if you focus. 😇
+This is a daemon that checks the ticker for configured cryptocurrencies and notifies you about their current worth.

 ## Features